PandasThumb/pandasthumb.github.io/_posts/2021/2021-10-18-adaptation-can-be-difficult.md

 ---

 <figure><img src="/uploads/2021/JTBHBG2021.jpg" alt="[JTB creationist paper]"/>
-<caption>The paper that Mikkel Rasmussen previously posted on, and which is covered here too.</caption>
+<figcaption>The paper that Mikkel Rasmussen previously posted on, and which is covered here too.</figcaption>
 </figure>